Discover our guide with the best books for a book club; from fantasy to romance, we’ve got a recommendation perfect for every bookworm.

 15. All the Light We Cannot See by Anthony Doerr

 All the Light We Cannot See is a tale of historical fiction that has won numerous awards for its depiction of Nazi-occupied France.
 Here, Marie-Laure must journey with her father to find safety with her mysterious uncle.
 With them, they carry the most dangerous jewel from the Parisian museums.
-Looking for more?
+Looking for more books to binge on a weekend?
 Check out the best books for beach reading.
+Or you can also search for our best book guides using our search bar.

 “We rise again in the grass.
 In the flowers.
 In songs.”Anthony Doerr, All the Light We Cannot See